 An estuarine habitat occurs where salty water from the ocean mixes with freshwater from the land.
 The water is generally partially enclosed or cut off from the ocean, and may consist of channels, sloughs, and mud and sand flats.
 River mouths, lagoons, and bays often constitute estuarine habitat.
 Within any estuary, there is a salinity gradient that determines to a large extent what plants and animals are present.
 In Puget Sound, it is difficult to differentiate between marine habitat and estuarine habitat, since salinity fluctuates with the seasons and tides.
-The Department of Natural Resources established a geographical boundary in 1990, drawing a line from Green Point, on Fidalgo Island, to Lawrence Point, on Orcas, and calling all waters to the east estuarine habitat, and water to the east marine (with some exceptions: Dungeness Bay, Sequim Bay, and various coastal estuaries such as Grays Harbor and Willapa Bay).
+The Department of Natural Resources established a geographical boundary in 1990, drawing a line from Green Point, on Fidalgo Island, to Lawrence Point, on Orcas, and calling all waters to the east estuarine habitat, and water to the west marine (with some exceptions: Dungeness Bay, Sequim Bay, and various coastal estuaries such as Grays Harbor and Willapa Bay).

 Puget Sound is the second largest estuary in the United States.
 Today, we understand that estuaries—where freshwater and saltwater merge—are among the most productive places for life to exist.

 "Habitat" describes the physical and biological conditions that support a species or species assemblage and refers to conditions that exist at many scales.
 An oyster shell provides habitat for some algae and invertebrates, whereas cubic miles of sunlit water in Puget Sound comprise the habitat for many planktonic species.

 Synthesis of selected NEP Watershed Lead Organization grants administered by the Department of Ecology part 2